maxim2266/trw/README.md

 operations is to be applied sequentially to a large input byte slice.
 For this scenario the package provides:
 - Functional composition of the existing or user-defined operations that can later be applied all at once;
-- Memory optimisation guaranteeing that no more than one extra buffer of the size of the input is allocated while executing the whole sequence of operations.
+- Memory optimisation using only one extra buffer while executing the whole sequence of operations.